 Trespassing must be included in student codes of conduct per § 22.1-279.6 of the Code of Virginia.
 “Trespassing” should be used to report instances of unauthorized student presence that occur outside of school hours or are deemed to have an unlawful purpose.

-These instances should be reported to law enforcement as they are violations of § 18.2-128. of the Code of Virginia.
+Vandalism

+The Code of Virginia 22.1-279.6 requires that “vandalism” be included in codes of student conduct.
+Vandalism in Virginia under Virginia Code §18.2-137 is the unlawful or intentional destruction, defacing, damaging or removing of another person’s personal or real property without the intent to steal.
+Vandalism that results in damages of less than $1,000 is a misdemeanor.
+Damages in excess of $1,000 may result in felony charges: Code of Virginia §18.2-138.
+Damaging public buildings, etc.; penalty.

-irginia,Weapons or Other Dangerous Articles
+Weapons or Other Dangerous Articles

-Student conduct policy on weapons should address the possession, use, sale, or purchase of restricted items on school property, on school vehicles, or during school-sponsored activities on or off school property.
-This includes, but may not be limited to, any firearm or weapon.
+Student conduct policy on weapons should prohibit the possession, use, sale, or purchase of restricted items on school property, on school vehicles, or during school-sponsored activities on or off school property.
+This includes, but may not be limited to, any firearm or weapon enumerated in the Code of Virginia §§ 18.2-308.1., 18.2-308., and in the federal Gun-Free Schools Act.
 A school board additionally may prohibit the possession of unloaded weapons by students on their persons or in their lockers, backpacks, or vehicles.
-Weapons violations considered for expulsion shall permit, but not require those stipulations enumerated in the Code of Virginia § 18.2-308.1. and in the federal .
-An exception to this policy may be made for students participating in an authorized extracurricular activity or team involving the use of firearms.
+An exception to this policy may be made for students participating in an authorized extracurricular activity or team involving the use of the weapon.

-arrying, bringing, using, or possessing dangerous instruments in any school building, on school grounds, in any school vehicle, or at any school-sponsored activity on or off school property instruments may include letter openers, screwdrivers, hammers, hatchets, could be used to inflict harm upon another person. possession of a knife that is customarily used for food preparation or service and is possessed by the student for the sole purpose of personal food preparation and service
+An event that includes a student carrying, bringing, using, or possessing dangerous instruments in any school building, on school grounds, in any school vehicle, or at any school-sponsored activity on or off school property requires investigation and response by the administration.
+Asking the question “What harm was caused?” and understanding why the student(s) brought the dangerous item to school is important to determining a response to the student behavior.
+While dangerous instruments may include letter openers, screwdrivers, hammers, hatchets, even pencils, chairs and other common everyday devices that could be used to inflict harm upon another person, the student’s intention, use, and reasoning for having the item should be explored.
+For example, possession of a knife that is customarily used for food preparation or service and is possessed by the student for the sole purpose of personal food preparation and service is not a “weapon” and should not be treated as such.
+However, a phone call to the family and an explanation as to why the student should not bring such items to school is appropriate.

 Weapons-Related Offenses

-School board policy, in accordance with § 22.1-277.07., of the Code of Virginia, permit, but not require, expulsion of any student determined to possess a firearm, destructive device, a firearm muffler or firearm silencer, or a pneumatic gun on school property or at a school-sponsored activity.
+School board policy, in accordance with § 22.1-277.07., of the Code of Virginia, should permit, but not require, expulsion of any student determined to possess a firearm, destructive device, a firearm muffler or firearm silencer, or a pneumatic gun on school property or at a school-sponsored activity.
 Definitions of "firearm," "destructive devices," and “pneumatic gun” are set forth in § 22.1-277.07.E. of the Code, and are consistent with the federal Gun-Free Schools Act.
 A copy of this Act is included in the Appendices.

 This prohibition does not apply to Junior Reserve Officers Training Corps (JROTC) programs or to the possession of firearms as part of the curriculum or other programs sponsored by the schools or other organization permitted by the school to use its premises.